FAQ

 Retrospective analysis reruns the model across multiple historical dates.

 The result is a historical line showing how the model estimate would have moved over time.
+The number of points and their spacing come from the Retro settings panel.

 What do Potential and Implied Disc. mean?